From magnificent Istanbul to the beaches of the Turquoise Coast, here are the top places to visit in Türkiye. Shutterstock

 Best for ancient sites and modern neighborhoods

-But set aside some time to experience Istanbul as it is today, too.
-Go cafe- or bar-hopping in the hip Kadıköy neighborhood, wander the backstreets of more conservative Fatih or peruse contemporary art in Beyoğlu.
-Don’t forget the simple pleasure of drinking çay (tea) on the ferry while taking in spectacular views of the city.
+But set aside some time to experience Istanbul as it is today.
+Go cafe- or bar-hopping in the hip Kadıköy neighborhood, wander the backstreets of more conservative Fatih, or peruse contemporary art in Beyoğlu and ride the historic İstiklal Caddesi tram.

 2. Cappadocia

-Best for its unique landscape
+Best for unique landscapes

-Cappadocia is a geological wonderland in the center of Türkiye.
-The history of early Christians in Anatolia comes alive at the Göreme Open-Air Museum and the other cave churches and underground cities scattered around the valley.
-Romance blossoms in the area’s cozy cave hotels and restaurants, not to mention sunrise balloon rides complete with a champagne toast.
-Adventure awaits amid the green valleys and undulating rocks for hikers, mountain bikers and trail runners.
+Cappadocia is a geological wonderland in the center of Türkiye, serving up some of the world's most arresting landscapes.
+The history of early Christianity in this part of Anatolia comes alive at the Göreme Open-Air Museum and the other cave churches and underground cities scattered around the surrounding valleys.

 3. Turquoise Coast

-Best for history lovers and beaches
+Best for history and beaches

-Yes, Türkiye's Mediterranean coastline between Fethiye and Antalya is full of beautiful places for sun, sea and sand vacations, but it’s also dappled with evidence of the ancient civilizations that once populated the area.
-The seaside ruins of Patara (which boasts one of Türkiye's best beaches too) and Phaselis are particularly picturesque, and the rock tombs of Myra are especially impressive.
-The Antalya Museum offers good insights into the region’s history.
-Explore by sea on a gület cruise, on foot along the Lycian Way hiking path or by driving the scenic (but winding!) coastal roads.
+The seaside ruins of Phaselis and Patara (which also boasts one of Türkiye's best beaches) are particularly picturesque, as are the rock-cut tombs of Myra.
+The Antalya Museum offers plenty of insights into the region’s rich history.
+Explore by sea on a gület (sailing boat) cruise, on foot along the Lycian Way hiking trail or by driving along scenic coastal roads.

 4. Eastern Black Sea and Kaçkar Mountains